numba/numba/docs/source/cuda/cooperative_groups.rst

 as a normal kernel launch - Numba automatically determines whether a cooperative launch is required based on whether a grid group is synchronized in the kernel.

-The grid size for a cooperative launch is more than for a normal launch - the grid must be no larger than the maximum number of active blocks on the device on which it is launched.
-To get maximum grid size for a cooperative launch of a kernel with a given block size and dynamic shared memory requirement, use the ``max_cooperative_grid_blocks()`` method of kernel definitions:
+The grid size limit for a cooperative launch is more restrictive than for a normal launch - the grid must be no larger than the maximum number of active blocks on the device on which it is launched.
+To get maximum grid size for a cooperative launch of a kernel with a given block size and dynamic shared memory requirement, use the ``max_cooperative_grid_blocks()`` method of kernel
+definitions:

 .. automethod:: numba.cuda.compiler._Kernel.max_cooperative_grid_blocks